bewisesh91/Algorithm-Interview/README.md

 <br>
 <br>

-Hash tables can also take up more space.
+Hash maps can also take up more space.

 Dynamic arrays are actually fixed-size arrays that resize themselves when they go beyond their capacity.